-Name of Material Meaning Declarations Sulphate of Potash (see Potassium Sulphate) Sulphur (see Agricultural Sulphur) Sulphur Superphosphate (see wet-mix sulphur superphosphate) Superphosphate (Super) Product obtained by fully acidulating ground phosphate rock with sulphuric acid with monocalcium phosphate and calcium sulphate as essential ingredients and containing a minimum of 8% total P. At least 85% of the total P shall be soluble in 2% citric acid, and at least 78% of the total P shall be soluble in water.
+Name of Material Meaning Declarations Sulphur Superphosphate (see wet-mix sulphur superphosphate) Superphosphate (Super) Product obtained by fully acidulating ground phosphate rock with sulphuric acid with monocalcium phosphate and calcium sulphate as essential ingredients and containing a minimum of 8% total P. At least 85% of the total P shall be soluble in 2% citric acid, and at least 78% of the total P shall be soluble in water.
 Total P. P soluble in 2% citric acid.
 Water-soluble P. Total S. Total Ca. Triple Superphosphate (triple super, TSP) Product obtained by fully acidulating ground mineral phosphate with phosphoric acid, with mono-calcium phosphate as its essential ingredient, and containing not less than 19% total phosphorus.
 At least 85% of the total phosphorus shall be soluble in 2% citric acid, and at least 78% of the total phosphorus shall be soluble in water.
-Total P. P soluble in 2% citric P. Water-soluble P. Total Ca. Urea Chemically obtained product with carbonyl diamide (carbamide) as its essential ingredient and containing not less than 44% total ureic nitrogen (N) (including biuret).
-The Best Practice Guideline for this product's particle size distribution is to ensure that at least 90% falls within the 1.9 to 4.7 mm fraction.
+Total P. P soluble in 2% citric P. Water-soluble P. Total Ca. Urea Chemically obtained product with carbonyl diamide (carbamide) as its essential ingredient, and containing not less than 44% total ureic nitrogen (N) (including biuret).
 Total N. Biuret.
 Wet-mix sulphur Superphosphate Compound prepared by the addition of elemental sulphur to superphosphate during the manufacturing process of the latter.
 The proportion of elemental sulphur shall be not less than 4% and not greater than 50%.
 Total P. P soluble in 2% citric acid.
 Water-soluble P. Total Elemental S. Total Ca.